slatedocs/slate/source/includes/_troubleshooting.md

     </tr>
   </tbody></table>

+## Continuous Integration

+Having issues with Scout APM and your CI system?

+The scout_apm.yml file must be present in your CI environment.

+The easiest way to ensure this is to check the scout_apm.yml file into your CI repository.

+The scout_apm.yml file must be in place even if all it has is disabled monitoring

+    development:
+     monitor:false
+    test:
+     monitor:false
+    production:
+     monitor:false

+You can also use environment variables in the scout_apm.yml file instead of hardcoding items.
+For example

+    common: &defaults
+     key: <% ENV[SCOUT_APM_ORG_KEY] %>
+     log_level: debug
+     monitor: false

+    test:
+     <<: *defaults
+     name: <% ENV[SCOUT_APM_APP_NAME] %> (Production)
+     monitor: false

 ## Service Status

 We're transparent about our uptime and service issues.
 If you appear to be experiencing issues with our service: